Don Juan, or If Don Juan Were a Woman: Reception

 "I have seen as much passion, and almost as much flesh, at the Test match", wrote The Observer.

 David Thomson, in his Biographical History of Film, felt that there was "awful sadness" in Bardot's appearance.

+Filmink wrote "There’s a lot of drivel dialogue about the nature of men and women, and the ending, where Bardot burns to death, feels like the inevitable triumph of misogyny.
+Still, it’s kind of appropriate that this is how Bardot wrapped up her film career, i.e. being the best thing about a not particularly good movie."